Allocating Common-Value Goods: Proof of Theorem

 Consider any $U_{i}\in \mathcal{U}_{i}^{*}$ that is piecewise linear, i.e., there exists a finite partition $\mathcal{S}_{i}$ of the signal space $[\underline{s},\overline{s}]$ into finite intervals and $U_{i}$ is linear over each $S_{i}\in \mathcal{S}_{i}$.
 We do not restrict a partition $\mathcal{S}_{i}$ to be maximal, i.e., we allow there to exist two adjacent intervals over which $U_{i}$ have the same functional form.

 The next lemma provides a sufficient condition under which $U_{i}$ is optimal.
 Both the result and the proof of the next lemma are largely inspired by Theorem 1 in \citet{kleiner2022optimal}.\footnote{Theorem 1 in \citet{kleiner2022optimal} is a characterization result.
 The conditions are not a necessary condition in our case however, because the set $\mathcal{U}_{i}^{*}$ involves more restrictions such as monotonicity and a lower bound relative to the set (convex functions that lie pointwise below a convex function $h$) over which \citet{kleiner2022optimal} optimizes.
-We extend the sufficiency part of his result to incorporate the lower bound $\underline{U}_{i}$.}
+We extend the sufficiency part of his result to incorporate the lower bound $\underline{U}_{i}$.
+See also Theorem 2 in \citet{augias2025economics}, which provides a general sufficient condition for the optimality of a given function; for completeness, we include a concise proof below.}

 \begin{lemma} Let $U_{i}$ be a piecewise linear function with a partition $\mathcal{S}_{i}$.
 Suppose that one of the following holds for each $S_{i}\in \mathcal{S}_{i}$. \begin{itemize} \item $U_{i}(s_{i})=\underline{U}_{i}(s_{i})$ and $\mu_{i}(\{s_{i}\})\leq 0$ for all $s_{i}\in S_{i}$. \item $U_{i}(s_{i})=\overline{U}_{i}(s_{i})$ at some $s_{i}\in S_{i}$, $G_{i}|_{S_{i}}(\max S_{i})\geq 0$, and $G_{i}|_{S_{i}}$ majorizes $\delta_{s_{i}}$, which puts a point mass of mass $G_{i}|_{S_{i}}(\max S_{i})$ at $s_{i}$. \item $\underline{U}_{i}(s_{i})\leq U_{i}(s_{i})<\overline{U}_{i}(s_{i})$ for every $s_{i}\in S_{i}$, $G_{i}|_{S_{i}}(\max S_{i})=0$, and $G_{i}|_{S_{i}}$ majorizes a zero measure. \end{itemize} Then, $U_{i}$ is optimal. \end{lemma}